zelanko/sql-docs.fr-fr/docs/database-engine/configure-windows/transform-noise-words-server-configuration-option.md

     |"`the`" AND NOT "`black`"|Aucun résultat|
     |"`black`" AND NOT "`the`"|Aucun résultat|

--   Avec Transformer les mots parasites défini sur 1 :
+-   Avec transform noise words défini sur 1 :

     |Chaîne de requête|Résultat|
     |------------------|------------|